4 Pitfalls To Avoid With Kids

 3. No Cash?
 Just Charge It

 Using a credit card for a purchase is easy – too easy.
 If children don’t understand the concept of credit, cards may look like magic money.
-Pay attention to how quickly you whip out the plastic and explain the importance of paying off credit card bills every month.
+Pay attention to how quickly you whip out the plastic and explain the importance of paying off credit card bills every month or ensuring there are sufficient funds in your checking account.

 4. Talking About Money Is For Adults Only